Skip to main content

 • Choosing another form of birth control, like an IUD.

-Combo estrogen/progesterone birth control pills can lower your risk of this type of cancer.
+Combo estrogen/progesterone birth control pills can lower your risk of ovarian cancer.
 The benefit starts within 3 to 6 months after starting the pill.
 The longer you take it, the lower your risk.
-Depo-Provera also lowers the risk, especially if you use it for more than 3 years.
+Depo-Provera (a progesterone only shot) also lowers the risk, especially if you use it for more than 3 years.

 The protective benefits of birth control pills might not be limited to certain reproductive cancers.
 Growing evidence says the pill may lower your risk of developing colorectal cancer while you take it.
 More research is needed.